 Interested in making a cork wreath?
-I found everything I needed at Michael’s Craft store:
+I found everything (with the exception of the corks) I needed at Michael’s Craft store:

 corks (a ton … couldn’t tell you how many I used)